ERROR23141/soc-playbook/hunts/threat-hunting-wazuh-rdp-ssh-smb.md

    - Alert as **“External SMB scanning – possible lateral movement prep”**.

 3. **SSH brute-force**
-   - Threshold-based alert on repeated `Failed password for <user>` from a single IP in Linux auth logs.
+   - Threshold based alert on repeated `Failed password for <user>` from a single IP in Linux auth logs.

 4. **Telnet usage**
    - Any inbound Telnet (`TCP/23`) from the internet should be extremely rare.